dpneumo/Dijkstra/README.md

     - @visited: List of nodes visited as the algorithm progresses
  - Call shortest_path with the start node and target node
  - Returns an array with:
-	  - list of nodes on the found path the path distance
+	  - list of nodes on the found path and the path distance

 **Node**
  - Initialize with it's index in a list of nodes
 	 - @pathdist is initialized to infinity for Dijkstra
 	 - @nbrs is a hash